BLOG

 Investment Solutions at Hightower Advisors is a team of investment professionals registered with Hightower Securities, LLC, member FINRA/SIPC, & Hightower Advisors, LLC a registered investment advisor with the SEC.
 All securities are offered through Hightower Securities, LLC and advisory services are offered through Hightower Advisors, LLC.
 This is not an offer to buy or sell securities.
 No investment process is free of risk and there is no guarantee that the investment process described herein will be profitable.
 Investors may lose all of their investments.
 Past performance is not indicative of current or future performance and is not a guarantee.
 In preparing these materials, we have relied upon and assumed without independent verification, the accuracy and completeness of all information available from public and internal sources; as such, neither the information nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 Hightower shall not in any way be liable for claims and make no expressed or implied representations or warranties as to their accuracy or completeness or for statements or errors contained in or omissions from them.
 This document was created for informational purposes only; the opinions expressed are solely those of the author, and do not represent those of Hightower Advisors, LLC or any of its affiliates.

-Investment Security Group is registered with HighTower Advisors, LLC, an SEC registered investment adviser and/or Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through HighTower Advisors, LLC.
-Securities are offered through HighTower Securities, LLC.
+Investment Security Group is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
+Some investment professionals may also be registered with Hightower Securities, LLC (member FINRA and SIPC).
+Advisory services are offered through Hightower Advisors, LLC.
+Securities are offered through Hightower Securities, LLC.